 To apply a Record Filter, select the + Add Filed Filter.
 You will then need to choose the Source (dataset) you wish to filter from the dropdown menu that appears.
 Only Sources that were selected in the Analyzed Sources section of the panel will appear in this dropdown.
 In this example we only have one Source available - Reviews.

 Each column in the original dataset acts as a Record Filter.
 Select the column you wish to filter by.
 The type of filter (text, numbers or dates) is dictated by the nature of the dataset before the upload.

 Applying multiple Record Filters

 You can apply multiple Record Filters at the same time.
-If you apply multiple filter parameters within the same Record Filter (column), OR Boolean logic is used, with the exception of number data types which use AND logic.
-If multiple filter parameters are chosen amongst different Record Filters, AND Boolean logic is used.
+If you apply multiple filter parameters within the same Record Filter (column), OR Boolean logic is used, with the exception of number data types which uses AND logic.
+If multiple filter parameters are chosen amongst different Record Filters (columns), AND Boolean logic is used.

-Can I filter based on a Record on one source while retaining the data in another source?
+Can I filter based on a Record in one source while retaining the data in another source?